adamedx/autographps/docs/WALKTHROUGH.md

 By default, the response body is truncated after a certain length, though the behavior can be overridden by setting `GraphVerboseOutputPreference` to `High`.

 ### Authorization errors
 Microsoft Graph requires callers to obtain specific authorization for applications like AutoGraphPS to access particular capabilities of the Graph.
-Because the mapping of required scopes to functionality is currently only available through human-readable [documentation](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference ), it's easy for developers and other human users of applications including AutoGraphPS to encounter errors due to insufficient scopes.
+Because the mapping of required permissions to functionality is currently only available through human-readable [documentation](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference), it's easy for developers and other human users of applications including AutoGraphPS to encounter errors due to insufficient permissions.

-Often, users and developers remedy the error by reading the documentation, and updating the application to request the missing scopes.
-AutoGraphPS tries to hasten such fixes by surfacing authorization failures with a warning encouring the user to request additional scopes as in the example below where the caller tries to access `me/people` to get information about the people with whom she has been interacting:
+Often, users and developers remedy the error by reading the documentation, and updating the application to request the missing permissions.
+AutoGraphPS tries to hasten such fixes by surfacing authorization failures with a warning encouring the user to request additional permissions as in the example below where the caller tries to access `me/people` to get information about the people with whom she has been interacting:

 ```
 PS> gls me/people
 WARNING: Graph endpoint returned 'Unauthorized' accessing 'me/people'.
 Retry after re-authenticating via the
-'Connect-Graph' cmdlet and requesting appropriate application scopes.
+'Connect-Graph' cmdlet and requesting appropriate permissions.
 See this location for documentation on
-scopes that may apply to this part of the Graph:
+permissions that may apply to this part of the Graph:
 'https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference'.
 WARNING: {
   "error": {